Windows 7 ISO image file (32-bit or 64-bit)

-Installing Windows 7 on to USB flash drive or hard drive
+Installing Windows 7 onto to USB flash drive or hard drive

 Step 1: Kickstart the procedure by connecting your USB flash drive or hard drive to your Windows 7/8 PC.
 Please backup all data before continuing further, as the drive will be erased.

-Step 2: Next step is to download WinToUSB software by visiting this official page.
+Step 2: The next step is to download WinToUSB software by visiting this official page.
 WinToUSB supports both 32-bit and 64-bit Windows 7/8.
-Run the downloaded setup file and then follow the straight-forward on-screen instructions to complete the installation.
+Run the downloaded setup file and then follow the straightforward on-screen instructions to complete the installation.
 You can install WinToUSB either on Windows 7 or Windows 8.

 Step 3: Launch WinToUSB software.
-On the home screen, click the button next to ISO file box to browse to Windows 7 ISO image file and click OK button to open it.
+On the home screen, click the button next to the ISO file box to browse to the Windows 7 ISO image file and click the OK button to open it.
 And then select the edition of Windows 7 that you would like to install on the USB.

 Click the Next button to proceed to the next step.

-Upon selecting the USB drive, you’ll see a warning dialog with “Selected device needs to be formatted.
+Upon selecting the USB drive, you’ll see a warning dialog with the “Selected device needs to be formatted.
 Are you sure you want to continue?” message.
-Click Yes button to continue.
+Click the Yes button to continue.

 Step 5: Finally, you’ll be asked to select the system partition as well as the boot partition on the USB drive.
-If you haven’t partitioned your USB drive, you can simply select the same partition (full drive) as system partition as well as the boot partition (refer the picture).
-And if you have two or more partitions, please select a partition to use as boot partition and then another partition with at least 16 GB of space as system partition.
+If you haven’t partitioned your USB drive, you can simply select the same partition (full drive) as the system partition as well as the boot partition (refer to the picture).
+And, if you have two or more partitions, please select a partition to use as a boot partition and then another partition with at least 16 GB of space as a system partition.

-In order to boot from this bootable Windows 7 USB, you need to enable boot from USB feature in the BIOS/UEFI.
+In order to boot from this bootable Windows 7 USB, you need to enable the boot from USB feature in the BIOS/UEFI.